Share a canvas app in Power Apps

 |Power Apps portals||Browser only experience||Allows anonymous and authenticated access||Dataverse|

 |Canvas apps||Browser and mobile apps||Requires authentication via Azure AD||Any ~150 out-of-box connectors and any custom connector|

 Yes.
 Any user that can access a SharePoint list with a customized form can create and edit items in the list, using the form.
 As long as the custom form only uses standard connectors, the guest isn't required to have any Power Apps license.

 Why is a guest accessing a customized form in SharePoint prompted for a trial?

 If the custom form uses a premium connector, a guest must have a Power Apps license to access the custom form.
 If the custom form only uses standard connectors, your tenant must allow Power Platform internal consent plans to be assigned to users.
 For more details about Power Platform internal consent plans, read block trial license commands.

 Can guests access apps embedded in SharePoint?

 When embedding a canvas app in SharePoint via the iFrame HTML tag, reference the app using the full web URL.
-To find the URL, go to http://make.powerapps.com, select an app, select the Details tab, and the URL is displayed under Web link.
+To find the URL, sign in to Power Apps, select an app, select the Details tab, and the URL is displayed under Web link.